gbour/harbour-smssync/README.md

 * no configuration interface yet
 * requires a dedicated, reacheable MQTT server (such as *mosquitto*)
+* SSL required, but low security (no certificate validation or hostname check)
-* no MQTT/SSL nor authentication support yet
+* no authentication support yet

 ! do not use it for sensible informations, or only on a local network you control !

 ## Configuration ##

+**NOTE: SSL is mandatory, so you need to configure your MQTT server in order to accept SSL connections**

 ### jolla application